tazama-lf/docs/README.md

 If the Fraudster recipient was the customer being monitored it is likely they will receive the funds, and quickly move it to the next person in their money laundering chain.
 This would be captured in a Layering Typology which would include age of the account or dormant account suddenly becoming active instead of age of the participant.

 In the creation of a typology, it is worth highlighting that our phishing example can also create a false positive when a grandparent sends a large sum for an important life event to one of their grandchildren.
 Previously gifts had been sent via the parents and as such no historical financial relationship had been established.
-It is for this reason that a rule such as 'allow-list of sender and receiver pairs' can be implemented.
-The typology will then assess if this transaction can be progressed because it is approved in the override request.
-It is worth noting that a diligent fraudster would look to circumnavigate this control by sending a small transaction that would be allowed, and then moving larger amounts once the history had been established.
-It is therefore important that an understanding of the customers in a given FSP is developed, as finding the balance of low false positives and managing the activity of fraudsters 'testing the boundaries' are critical to the success of an implementation.
+It is important that an understanding of the customers in a given FSP is developed, as finding the balance of low false positives and managing the activity of fraudsters 'testing the boundaries' are critical to the success of an implementation.

 <div style="text-align: right"><a href="#top">Top</a></div>